William G. Perry (psychologist)

-William G. Perry Jr. (1913 – January 12, 1998) was a well-known educational psychologist who studied the cognitive development of students during their college years.
+William G. Perry Jr. (1913 – January 12, 1998) was an educational psychologist who studied the cognitive development of students during their college years.

 Life and career

 William Graves Perry Jr. was born in Paris and graduated from Harvard University.
 He was the son of architect William G. Perry and Eleanor Gray (Bodine) Perry.

 He was a professor of education at the Harvard Graduate School of Education and founder and longtime director of the Bureau of Study Counsel.
 While at Harvard, he developed his theory of the intellectual and cognitive development of college-age students through a 15-year study during the 1950s and 1960s.
 He published his work in 1970 as Forms of Intellectual and Ethical Development in the College Years.
 His work was very influential in the field of student development.
 Perry also translated, with Alsten Hurd Chase, Homer's Iliad.